MuKnSys/xrp-salesforce/README.md

 ## How To Test the App - Using Repository

-1. Checkout the Main Branch
+1. Checkout the Main Branch.
 1. Log into the Dev Hub Org by running `sf org login web --set-default-dev-hub --alias DevHub --instance-url https://login.salesforce.com` and entering your username and password.
 1. Create a Scratch Org by running `sf org create scratch -f ./config/project-scratch-def.json -a dev -d -y 30`.
     - The `-f` flag is a path to config file (no need to change it).